This is my review of the Tesco Premium Mastercard credit card.

 Benefits: 1% enhanced exchange rate when you buy travel money in a Tesco store using your card

 I would value this at nothing, as I believe that I would still get a better deal using my 0% FX fee Post Office credit card or my 1% fee Curve Card for purchases abroad.
+Note that you do NOT earn Clubcard points when you use your credit card to buy travel money, even though it goes through your statement as a purchase.

 What do I earn per £1 spent on the card?